|

 Therefore, if you are to

 find the truth, you must find it by yourself.
-You
+It will be

-have to focus on your own desire for a holy
+necessary to focus on your own desire for a

 spiritual directors in this world, but you cannot

-recognize them unless you yourself make a preliminary effort to understand
+recognize them unless you yourself make a disciplined effort to understand

-to put as much attention into reading and
+Therefore, it will be important to put as much attention into

-to be in the Church, it is Christs broken heart that you must
+to be in the Church, it is Christ’s broken heart that you must seek.

 This is not something to be taken

-lightly, even though too many of usincluding many bishops and priests
+lightly, even though too many of us—including many bishops, priests,

 And His Majesty, as one